Ankow99/un-seal/README.md

 ## Dependencies

 ### Host Requirements
-This snap is built with `strict` confinement, you must manually enable the following interfaces to interact with your system's tools.
-Ensure these are connected:
+This snap uses juju to interact with the vault charm, make sure it is installed:

-* **`juju`:** Required to interface with your controller/model.
+* `juju` Required to interface with your controller/model.
     ```bash
     sudo snap install juju
     ```